Roadway telepathy: Bellevue blazes a trail in road safety devices

 “What keeps me up at night is the next family I have to talk to after a terrible tragedy,” she told the group.

-The causes of American road carnage are many: multilane roads with unsafe crosswalks, excessive speed, drug and alcohol abuse, inadequate driver training, lax enforcement of traffic rules, and tall vehicles that block others’ vision.
+The causes of American road carnage are many: multilane roads with unsafe crosswalks, excessive speed, drug and alcohol abuse, distractions such as cellphones, lax enforcement of traffic rules, and larger vehicles that make pedestrians hard to see.

 In Seattle, the recent energy from walk-bike advocates has focused on protected bike lanes, or traffic-calming combinations of narrow lanes with low speed limits.
 Bellevue, Seattle and Washington state have signed “Vision Zero” pledges to eliminate traffic deaths and serious injuries by 2030.